 All the Fitbits also contain a vibration motor, which allows it to vibrate when alarms are set to go off.

-The Fitbit Ionic, Sense, Versa 3 and Charge 4 are the only models in the lineup to have GPS built-in, without the need for a smartphone to be linked.
+The Fitbit Sense, Versa 3 and Charge 4 are the only models in the lineup to have GPS built-in, without the need for a smartphone to be linked.
 Users can see distance, pace and elevation climbed, and review routes and split times.
 Like the Inspire 2, the older Inspire HR, Versa Lite and Versa 2 can connect to the GPS on your smartphone.

 All current Fitbits monitor your heart rate on your wrist.
 They use Fitbit's PurePulse technology that gives continuous, automatic, wrist-based heart rate, plus simplified heart-rate zones (Fat Burn, Cardio and Peak).
 The Versa 3 and Sense use the updated and more accurate PurePulse 2.0.

 Additionally, these heart-rate-tracking Fitbits feature Cardio Fitness Level, which provides a snapshot of your cardiovascular fitness.
 Based on estimated VO2 Max - calculated by your user profile, heart rate and exercise data - you can see how your fitness level relates to others of the same age and gender, and get guidance on how to improve over time.

-The Charge 3, Charge 4, Versa 2, Versa 3, Sense and Ionic can also monitor the amount of oxygen in the blood (an important health indicator) with their Sp02 sensor.
+The Charge 4, Versa 2, Versa 3, Sense and Ionic can also monitor the amount of oxygen in the blood (an important health indicator) with their Sp02 sensor.